 PolyAl recycling (barriers and closures)

 Collection is a pre-requisite for recycling.
 The specific collection system in place in a member state determines the subsequent recycling steps.
-In Europe, there is a diverse landscape of waste management and collection systems and our aim is to successfully scale up the recycling of paper-based multi-material packaging within these varying systems.
+In Europe, there is a diverse landscape of waste management and collection systems and our aim is to successfully scale up the recycling of fibre based multi-material packaging within these varying systems.

 During the recycling process, dedicated paper and board mills turn used packaging into fibre pulp.
-Following this process, the recovered fibres are then used to make new materials such as corrugated cardboard or tissue paper.
+Following this process, the recovered fibres are then used to make new materials such as mainly corrugated cardboard or tissue paper.

-Polymers and aluminium (PolyAl) recycling
+Polymers and aluminium (polyAl or PEAL) recycling

 Pulping the used beverage cartons results in a stream of pulp and rejects made up of caps, closures and barriers.
 We need to significantly scale up the recycling of this reject stream.
-We are currently exploring several technologies and new initiatives for processing of PolyAl.
-Depending on the technology, cleaning and separation process, this PolyAl can be used directly for end-market applications in injection moulding.
+We are currently exploring several technologies and new initiatives for processing of polyAl.
+Depending on the technology, cleaning and separation process, this polyAl can be used directly for end-market applications in injection moulding.
 For example automotive components, packaging and bottle caps, and components for compounding.
-In instances where the recyclers can separate the polymers from the aluminium, they are able to sell high-quality mono-material end-products like r-HDPE, r-LDPE and aluminium.
+In instances where the recyclers can separate the polymers from the aluminium, they are able to sell high-quality mono-material end-products like r-HDPE, r-LDPE and r-aluminium.

 The final phase, valorisation, involves investigating how the value of all the recycled products can be maximised.
 Because the output and quality from the different initiatives may vary, end markets will also vary.
-New enhanced recycling methods such as selective extraction or solvolysis are currently being tested and we will validate whether these can be a valuable addition to mechanical recycling.
+New enhanced recycling methods such as selective extraction or solvolysis are currently being tested and we will validate whether these can be a valuable addition to existing mechanical recycling.

 PolyAl raw material is tested on chemical and mechanical properties to define the best fit end markets.